aimun-naharr/to-do-app/README.md

 ## Features
 + You can add your daily goals
-+ There are edit and delete button as well to update and remove
++ You can edit and delete your specific tasks as well
 + After completing the task you can mark the task as done
 + Mobile responsive